tauplatform/rhomobile-docs/docs/en/5.3.2/guide/local_database.md

 # Data Handling with Rhom and ORM

 The RhoMobile Suite provides several APIs for handling device data.
 Released with RhoMobile Suite 5.3 is the [ORM common API](../api/NewORM), which supports JavaScript and Ruby.
+Pay attention to ORM Common API has not been officially released.
+It should not be used in a production environment.

 RMS 5.2 and earlier versions support the original [Rhom API](../api/rhom-api) for Ruby apps and the [ORM API](../api/Orm), which adds JavaScript support to Rhom via the [OPAL library](http://opalrb.org).

 **RMS 5.3 and higher**: